deepanshudua55/Academic-Projects/Distributed System/Ring Election Algo/README.md

 #####Background (Ring Algorithm):
-any process Pi sends a message to the current coordinator; if no response in T time units, Pi initiates an election initialize active list to empty.
+Any process Pi sends a message to the current coordinator; if no response in T time units, Pi initiates an election
+1. Initialize active list to empty.
-Send an “Elect(i)” message to the right. + add i to active list.
+2. Send an “Elect(i)” message to the right. + add i to active list.

 If a process receives an “Elect(j)” message
   (a) this is the first message sent or seen